-Healtheon/WebMD has agreed to purchase directly from us an estimated 1,111,111 shares of our common stock in a separate private sale that will close concurrently with this offering.
+Healtheon/WebMD has agreed to purchase 1,111,111 shares of our common stock directly from us in a separate private sale that will close concurrently with this offering.
 The price of these shares will be equal to the initial public offering price per share in this offering.